biicode/docs/c++/examples/poco.rst

 PDF example
 -----------

 This example is `already in biicode <http://www.biicode.com/examples/poco_pdf>`_.
-So you just have to open the block:
+So just open the block:

 .. code-block:: bash